sergiy79/codecombat/HipChat-Room.md

 ###### Can I connect with IRC?

 Unfortunately, you can only use IRC with HipChat if we buy you an account.
+When you get an account, you can connect using IRC by following [this](http://larryfox.us/writing/hipchat-with-irc/) tutorial.

 ###### Why isn't this just IRC?